felixfbecker/PSKubectl/README.md

 Compare two Kubernetes objects and output a JSON Patch.

-Example that replicates the logic of `Update-KubeResource`:
+Example that replicates the logic of `Publish-KubeResource`:

 ```powershell
 $modified = Get-Content -Raw deployment.yml | ConvertFrom-KubeYaml